kaapyth0n/focus_todo_pomodoro_bot/README.md

     - Mark projects and tasks as "done" (archive) to hide them from main lists.
     - View active or archived projects/tasks.
     - Delete projects or tasks (with confirmation).
+    - Forward messages to create tasks in existing or new projects.
 - **Pomodoro Timer:**
     - Start customizable work timers (default 25 mins) for selected tasks.
     - Start short (5 min) or long (15 min) break timers (prompted after work, or via button).